I am so excited to share today’s two minute home decor project with you: a gorgeous, modern, DIY plant dolly.

-The next step was painfully easy: just place the castors equally spaced out, about an 1/8" from the edge of the cutting board.
-The wider the castors are placed, the more stable the dolly will be, so I inset them just enough so they can’t be seen from the top.
+- Place the castors equally spaced out, about an 1/8″ from the edge of the cutting board (the wider the castors are placed, the more stable the dolly will be, so I inset them just enough so they can’t be seen from the top).

-I am obsessed with how cute this looks!
-The walnut really blends in nicely with our floors and these castors glide so smoothly, although, because the jade is so heavy, it’s still really stable.
+I am obsessed with how cute this DIY plant dolly looks!
+The walnut really blends in nicely with our floors and these castors glide so smoothly.
+Because the jade plant is so heavy, it’s still really stable, so it’s not like a little nudge sends it scooting across the room.
 We need to purposefully move it, which is good.
 A lighter plant might go skittering across the floor when brushed against, with such smooth castors.
-No problems with Szuka knocking it over because she realized one Day One that the jade now moves, so she’s been really gentle around it, it’s kind of adorable.
-If you have some overzealous pups or kitties, castors that lock (like these cuties) might be a good investment - and maybe even a super shallow wood bowl or a cutting board with a lip might be a good idea.
+No problems with Szuka knocking it over because she realized one Day One that the jade plant now moves, so she’s been really gentle around it (it’s kind of adorable.)
+If you have some overzealous pups or kitties, castors that lock (like these cuties) might be a good investment.

 If you make your own DIY plant dolly, I’d love to see!